precice/openfoam-adapter/docs/config.md

 Limitations:

-- The operation `gradient` is currently only supported for scalar fields (resulting to a vector field).
+- The operation `gradient` is currently only supported for writing scalar fields (resulting to a vector field).
 - The operation `surface-normal-gradient` is currently only supported for surface scalar field writing (resulting to a scalar field).
 - The operation `flip-normal` is supported for all field types across all modules, but the most relevant use case might be for surface scalar fields, in order to change the direction of, e.g., a flux.